The Bridge Exercise

 How to perform the The Bridge Exercise:

-- Lie down on an exercise mat, on your stomach with your legs straight and together.
+- Lie down on a Thick Foam Exercise Mat , on your stomach with your legs straight and together.

 - Lift your upper body and place your elbows on the floor where your shoulders were while lying down.